Senate passes $1.7 trillion bill to fund gov't, aid Ukraine

 The bill passed by a vote of 68-29 and now goes to the House for a final vote before it can be sent to President Joe Biden to be signed into law.

-“This is one of the most significant appropriations packages we have done in a very long time,” Schumer said.
-“The range of people it helps is large and deep,” Senate Majority Leader Chuck Schumer, D-N.Y. said moments before the vote.
+“This is one of the most significant appropriations packages we have done in a very long time,” said Senate Majority Leader Chuck Schumer, D-N.Y.
+“The range of people it helps is large and deep.”

 Lawmakers were racing to get the bill approved before a partial government shutdown would occur at midnight Friday, and many were anxious to complete the task before a deep freeze and wintry conditions left them stranded in Washington for the holidays.
 Many also want to lock in government funding before a new GOP-controlled House next year could make it harder to find compromise on spending.